 Last year, the awards were presented on Friday 18 October 2013 at the Unicorn Theatre, London.
 This year’s awards will take place sometime in the Autumn.
 Keep an eye on this page or sign up for updates via one of the social media channels below.

 The J.M.Barrie Award is presented to an individual artist who has made a lasting contribution to children’s arts.
 Last year, the award was presented to LYNNE REID BANKS, author of more than forty books for children and a tireless champion of children’s arts for many years.

 A new award for Outstanding Contribution to Children’s Arts was presented to LYN GARDNER for championing children’s theatre in her work as a theatre critic for The Guardian.

 Click here to read her acceptance speech, which was subsequently published on her blog.

 Members’ Awards are presented every year to individuals and organisations nominated by ACA members for the difference their work makes to children’s lives through the arts.
-The awards were presented this year to:
+The awards were presented last year to:

 JUDE MERRILL MBE

 SPEAKING UP FOR CHILDREN’S ARTS